Living with a thirteen year old is quite a tricky thing. He’s a teenager, but not quite old enough (or mature enough) to be let go completely.

 Our part is to teach them what God says in His Word about matters in life and to live lives of example to them (Proverbs 11:18-19).
 To rebuke when necessary.

-And to put our hopes in Jesus that when the time comes, they will choose well and make the right decisions.
+And to put our hopes in Jesus that when the time comes, they will choose well.

 “Listen, my son, to your father’s instruction, and do not forsake the teaching of your mother.
 For they are a garland of grace on your head, and a pendantaround your neck. ” Proverbs 1:9.